tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 **Go through a silent period.**
-A very popular community guideline is to avoid speaking to anyone in Japanese for the first 1.5-2 years of learning.
+A very popular community guideline is to avoid speaking to anyone in Japanese for the first 1 or 2 years of learning.

 **Output comes naturally.**
 Once you get a few thousand hours of input,